-1 the specific characteristics need to be collected depend on what is required for the application of the tax assessment rules in the country concerned.
+&lt;sup>1 The specific characteristics that need to be collected depend on what is required for the application of the tax assessment rules in the country concerned.
 Normally, it may be simpler to collect information from the respondent on physical characteristics (make, model, year, etc.) of the company car, than on the current prices.
 If information on prices is needed for the purpose of tax assessment, then it may be compiled externally as a function of the physical characteristics (see B.2)

-- It requires a manual codification of model, make, etc to compare with external sources.
+- The difficulty in constructing a depreciation schedule, i.e. a model of the decline in the market value of the car over time. - It requires a manual codification of the car's model, make, etc to compare with external sources.

-The depreciation method

-How to calculate depreciation schedule?
+The depreciation method - how to calculate depreciation schedule

 The main requirement is to construct a 'depreciation model'.
-The idea is to impute to the employee the amount the recipient would have to pay over the reference period to enjoy the same benefit from the use of own vehicle.
+The idea is to impute the amount that the recipient would have to pay over the reference period to enjoy the same benefit from the use of their own vehicle.